sohaila0909/WebAutomationTest-Selenium/README.md

 ## How to Run
 1. Clone the repository.
 2. Update `config.properties` and `locators.properties` as needed.
-3. Customize the test suite (optional).
+3. Customize the test suite to set the execution browser as well as search term(optional).
 4. Run the test suite using TestNG XML (cross-browser test).

 ```bash